MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Open the **PaymentService.cs** file, and then locate the **ProcessPayment** method.

 1. In the code editor, select the entire **ProcessPayment** method.

+    The **ProcessPayment** method is associated with the "Remove Sensitive Data from Debug Logging" issue.

 1. Ask GitHub Copilot to analyze the logging of sensitive payment data.